Precision or Peril: A PoC of Python Code Quality from Quantized Large Language Models: Methodology

 \subsection{Benchmark and CodeBLEU Scoring}

-Once the solution files from our generation step were complete, we then evaluated all the LLMs and their quantization results using the unit tests provided in the HumanEval Plus and MBPP Plus benchmarks.
+Once the solution files were generated, we then evaluated all the LLMs and their quantization results using the unit tests provided in the HumanEvalPlus and MBPP Plus benchmarks.
 For both benchmarks, we used the pass@1 score, which runs all the unit tests on a single generated solution and reports the test passing rate per solution.
 We recorded the test passing rate for the expanded test cases in our evaluation into a single solution file for analysis and comparison to other metrics.
 Our benchmark results were used as a baseline to compare our other evaluation metrics and were utilized to investigate the impact of AWQ on the LLM's weights.
-We ran our benchmarks on all 4 LLMs on all 3 quantization settings, resulting in 12 benchmark scores for HumanEval Plus and 12 benchmark scores for MBPP Plus.
+We ran our benchmarks on all four LLMs utilizing two quantization settings, and an unquantized setting, resulting in 12 benchmark scores for HumanEvalPlus and 12 benchmark scores for MBPP Plus.

 We used CodeBLEU as our similarity metric for comparing LLM-generated and human written code.
-Both HumanEval Plus and MBPP Plus have correctly implemented human solutions for all the programming problems in both benchmarks.
+Both HumanEvalPlus and MBPP Plus have correctly implemented human solutions for all the programming problems in both benchmarks.
 Since CodeBLEU is a dataset-level benchmark that uses data flow and syntax tree evaluations across an entire codebase as part of its comparison process, we ran it on all the generated and human written solutions at once rather than one solution at a time.
-To do our similarity scoring, we simply ran CodeBLEU on each of the problem sets for both benchmarks between the LLM generated code and human-written code.
-We repeated this process for all four LLMs and all 3 quantization settings, resulting in 12 similarity scores for HumanEval Plus and 12 similarity scores for MBPP Plus.